-• reviewing the Joint Committee's vision and its implications for the Joint Committee's governance arrangements

-Further to the previous 3-year corporate plan (2009/12), arc21 is preparing the next corporate plan for 2012/15 in conjunction with arc21's main stakeholders, including member councils.
+• reviewing the Joint Committee's vision and its implications for the Joint Committee's governance arrangements arc21 has prepared the corporate plan for 2012/15 in conjunction with arc21's main stakeholders, including member councils.

 The corporate plan and the arrangements in place to deliver the plan are subject to continuous review to ensure currency and progression towards the achievement of arc21's objectives.
-In this regard, the corporate plan for 2012/15 is currently being developed in consultation with key stakeholders.
-It is standard practice for an annual business plan to be prepared to reflect the corporate plan and to track the implementation of objectives and the achievement of targets.

-arc21 is a member of the Waste Programme Board, which is Chaired by the Minister.
+arc21 is a member of the Waste Programme Board, which is Chaired by the Minister of the Environment.
 This Board was established by the Executive to support Local Government in relation to the implementation of major waste infrastructure facilities in Northern Ireland.
 From this cascades the Waste Infrastructure Programme Board and the arc21 Project Board, all of which is formulated in accordance with Office of Government Commerce Guidelines.

-• measuring the quality of services for users, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with member councils to present progress reports and invite continuous feedback.
-We provide a monthly bulletin to Chief Executives, publish and widely distribute a magazine called Wasteline and hold annual presentations to the Chief Executives of member councils.
+• measuring the quality of services for users, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with member councils to present progress reports and invite continuous feedback. arc21 provide a monthly bulletin to Chief Executives, publish and widely distribute a magazine called Wasteline and hold annual presentations to the Chief Executives of member councils.